Skip to Main Content

 Core sessions

 This session equips participants with all the fundamental skills that they need to build and execute effective search strategies to locate relevant materials for literature reviews, projects and other related research activities.
+It also explores key skills such as critical evaluation, structural reading, effective note-taking, and getting started with writing a literature review.

 Getting started with Research Data Management